 While it is disappointing to realize that this case has never REALLY been about copyright, it doesn’t stop the fact that I will continue to fight for copyright reform.
 Hell, I’m a convicted pirate so I got the street cred.
 I do regret the people that were hurt by my actions.
 I tried to keep them out, I really did.
 I hope someday they will understand.

 Me?
-I’m going to continue to write, after June, my new pen name will be inmate 13550-036.
-When I’m released I will make films again and fight for Copyright Reform.
+I’m going to continue to write, except after June, my new pen name will be inmate 13550-036.
+When I’m released I will make films again and, like I said above, fight for Copyright Reform.
 Maybe I'll even weigh in on REAL Criminal Justice Reform.
 Because you know, for all their lip service, the US Government is not going to do shit.

 I was indicted on two counts of criminal copyright infringement in January of 2019.
 Honestly, I was quite excited.
 I can fight for something I believe in which is Real Copyright Reform, possibly go to jail for a short time but continue to fight.
 To me it was just a way to discuss the very real problem of “Orphan Works”.

 However, the night before there were signs of a real problem.
 The prosecutor at that time, James Moore had filed a motion of detention because he wanted to convince the magistrate Judge that I was a Danger to Society.